-Without access to quality-verified off-grid lighting and energy products, these unconnected families are likely to continue to rely on hazardous lighting options such as kerosene lamps, firewood, and candles, particularly outside of urban areas.
+Without access to quality-verified off-grid lighting and energy products, these unconnected families are likely to continue to rely on hazardous lighting options such as kerosene lamps, firewood, and candles.
 A 2013 Lighting Africa Market Intelligence report found that over 85% of rural households rely on fuel-based light sources, predominantly kerosene, the fumes of which can cause serious health problems and damage to the environment.

 Mapping the Market & Supporting Businesses

-To support alternative lighting and energy sources for the off-grid population, Lighting Africa began working in Ethiopia in October 2010 to mobilize the private sector to create markets for clean and affordable lighting products.
+To support alternative lighting and energy sources for the off-grid population, the Lighting Africa program began working in Ethiopia in September 2015 to mobilize the private sector to create markets for clean and affordable lighting products.

-Our Lighting Africa – Ethiopia program is largely funded by the Scaling-Up Renewable Energy Program (SREP) of the Climate Investment Funds, the Energy Sector Management Assistance Program (ESMAP), Canada, Italia and others, and was developed in conjunction with Ethiopia’s government, through its Ministry of Water, Irrigation and Energy, and other partners.
-Key target groups have included rural, low-income households and micro-businesses.
+The Lighting Africa/Ethiopia program is funded by various donors including the Scaling-Up Renewable Energy Program (SREP) of the Climate Investment Funds, the Energy Sector Management Assistance Program (ESMAP), Canada, Italia and others, and was developed in conjunction with Ethiopia’s government through its Ministry of Water, Irrigation and Electricity (MoWIE), and other partners.
+Key target groups include low-income, rural households and micro-businesses.
 To date, the program has provided valuable insights through market intelligence reports, supporting both existing players and new market entrants.

 - Supporting the scale-up and replication of high potential businesses by providing targeted business development services and facilitating access to finance for local solar energy distributors to support their growth.
 Our program has provided business support to a range of private sector companies entering the sector, including basic business and technical training to retailers and MFIs entering the solar energy lending space.

 Access to Finance for Quality Products

-The fund, which is administered by the Development Bank of Ethiopia (DBE), provides private sector companies with the foreign exchange working capital to import qualifying solar products that meet Lighting Global Quality Standards, while MFIs can access this line of credit for household-level loans for products that qualify.
-A Collateral Support Facility has also been created to provide up to 50 percent of the required collateral for the participating private sector enterprises, when accessing funds from the DBE credit facility
+The funding facility, which is administered by the Development Bank of Ethiopia (DBE), provides private sector companies with the foreign exchange working capital to import qualifying solar products that meet Lighting Global Quality Standards, while MFIs can access this line of credit aimed at household-level loans for qualifying products.
+An additional component, the Collateral Support Facility, was created to support companies in being able to meet the collateral requirements for accessing funding from the DBE credit facility.